Homonym, Homophone, and Homograph Confusion

 • New – Knew

-To Lead someone is to direct someone or to show them the way.
-Lead, meanwhile, is just a heavy piece of metal.
-Lead is spelled the same in both instances but have different meanings.
-Thus, they are spelled alike but they sound different.
+To Lead (long e sound) someone is to direct someone or to show them the way.
+Lead (with the short e sound), meanwhile, is just a heavy piece of metal.
+Lead is spelled the same in both instances but they both have different meanings.
+In this way, they are spelled alike but they sound different.

 Other examples include:

-• Bow (as in bend before somebody) and Bow (as in an archer’s bow)
+• Bow (as in bend) and Bow (as in an archer’s bow)

 • Bass (as in the fish) and Bass (as in the instrument)